Peripheral Artery Disease (PAD)

 What is Peripheral Arterial Disease (PAD)?

-Peripheral arterial disease occurs when the arteries supplying blood to the legs and feet become narrowed or blocked by atherosclerosis, a build-up of fatty plaques, cholesterol, calcium, and inflammatory cells on the inner artery wall.
+Peripheral arterial disease occurs when the arteries supplying blood to the legs and feet become narrowed or blocked by atherosclerosis, a build-up of fatty plaques, cholesterol, calcium and inflammatory cells on the inner artery wall.
 As the blockage worsens, the muscles and tissues of the lower limb receive insufficient oxygenated blood, particularly during activity.

 PAD is sometimes called a ‘leg attack’ analogous to a heart attack, but in the peripheral circulation.
 The same risk factors that cause coronary artery disease (narrowing of heart arteries) and carotid artery disease (narrowing of neck arteries supplying the brain) cause PAD.
-Patients with PAD are also at significantly higher risk of heart attack and stroke.

 How Arterial Disease Progresses: From Claudication to Limb Loss